WHC2021SIC/WHC2021SIC-TeamVibrotactileDataPhysicalization/README.md

 <img alt="Name's picture" src="images/portraits/Renan.jpg" width="100px" height="auto"/>

 Renan Guarese is an HCI researcher and PhD student in Computer Science at RMIT - Australia.
-He btained his MSc. degree in Computer Science at UFRGS, studying Human-Computer interaction.
+He obtained his MSc. degree in Computer Science at UFRGS, studying Human-Computer interaction.
 Worked with Data Visualization in Augmented Reality, including a Situated Visualization of Electromagnetic Compatibility project at Halmstad University, in Sweden.
 Mainly uses Unity, Android and the HoloLens for his applications.
 Also holds a BSc. in Computer Science from UFRGS, having spent one year at Radford University, in the USA.

-Find more information on his <!-- update pronouns--> [website](https://www.researchgate.net/profile/Renan-Guarese).
+Find more information on his <!-- update pronouns--> [page](https://www.researchgate.net/profile/Renan-Guarese).

 <!-- ### Advisor -->